ashleybaxter/iamashley/_posts/2018-06-11-positioning-your-product-to-a-tiny-audience.markdown

 We've established that With Jack isn't doing anything innovative.
 What it does a good job of is positioning.
 This means freelancers feel With Jack is unique to them.

 Take these tweets as an example.
-This is people talking about With Jack:

 <blockquote>Only offered in UK currently but this is the kind of insurance I want for freelance work in the US.</blockquote>